asterIRC/IRCa/README.md

  * A supported platform
  * A working dynamic load library.
  * A working lex.
 Solaris /usr/ccs/bin/lex appears to be broken, on this system flex should be used.
+ * A working brain and knowledge of Unix.

 # feature specific requirements